jrobinson14/CS523Proj2/README.md

 # Display

 Creates a simple display for the simulation using Java Swing tools.
 Contains a method to update the display with current information about the cellular automata.

+# States

+Just an enum of different states each cell can be in, correspsonding states of an SIR model.